CUMBERLAND, R.I. — He calls himself “Pedro Curvey,” and he’s Cumberland’s king of complaints.

 But the 45-year-old appeared in a Zoom call with a Globe reporter and identified himself as a longtime resident of Providence County who loves to gripe.

-That’s the theme of his Crybabies page, with its membership of more than 1,300 grouchy residents.
+That’s the theme of his Crybaby page, with its membership of more than 1,300 grouchy residents.

 The page has a purpose.
 It serves a filter for the town’s social media groups — “Concerned Cumberland Parents,” “Cumberland RI Issues and Concerns,” and others — that hear more of Cumberland’s sensible complaints.

-The Crybabies page features complaints about maggots in the trash cans, wayward walkers who refuse to use the high school’s pedestrian bridge, or the hellish conditions at the Arnold Mills parade.
+The Crybaby page features complaints about maggots in trash cans, wayward walkers who refuse to use the high school’s pedestrian bridge, or the hellish conditions at the Arnold Mills parade.

 The best part about it, though, is that the complaints are required to be rhetorical, Curvey says.